magpieiot/transee/README.md

 Most transcription services today are cloud-based, requiring expensive subscriptions and raising significant privacy concerns.
 For researchers, journalists, developers, and creators, the choice is often between "free but insecure" or "secure but expensive."

 Transee breaks this trade-off.
 It is:
-- **100% Local:** All processing happens on your device.
+- **100% Local:** All processing happens on your Mac.
 No API keys, no internet connection required, and no hidden data logging.
 - **Native Experience:** Built with SwiftUI for a sleek, modern, and lightweight macOS experience.
 - **Optimized Performance:** Optimized for Apple Silicon (M1/M2/M3) using Core ML and Metal to ensure minimal battery drain and maximum speed.